Santa Ana DUI Accident Victim Attorneys

 Common Injuries After DUI Accidents

-Cuts and Bruises
+Cuts & Bruises

 Brain Injuries

-Broken Bones and Fractures
+Broken Bones And Fractures

 Chest Injuries

 Injuries to the chest typically happen when the airbag deploys during the accident.
-When an airbag deploys, the victim may suffer chest injuries, including fractured sternum and ribs or even a collapsed lung.
-These injuries may need extensive treatment to heal.
+When an airbag deploys, the victim may suffer chest injuries, including a fractured sternum and ribs or even a collapsed lung.
+These may need extensive treatment to heal.

 Shoulder Injuries